-However the meeting ends, when it ends, immediately document the highlights and send your employee an email message restating your expectations.
+However, when it ends, the meeting ends, immediately document the highlights and send your employee an email message restating your expectations.

 If your toxic employee continues as before, escalate the discipline until the employee gets the message or is let go.
 Don’t drag this process out, either.

-Do yourself and your organization a big favor and approach this employee only after you’ve consulted with Human Resources or whomever is responsible for employee relations in your organization.
+Do yourself and your organization a big favor and approach this employee only after consulting with Human Resources or whoever is responsible for employee relations in your organization.
 You don’t want the employee (remember you’re dealing with a fighter here) to take this opportunity to cause more trouble, legal or otherwise, for you or your company.

 The longer you manage, the more likely it is you’ll encounter the toxic employee.